PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Method

 \subsection{Architecture}

-PoseGraphNet++ consists of 3 residual blocks, where each block consists of two \emph{node-edge} (NE) modules.
-A NE module consists of a node and an edge layer, as defined in sec.~\ref{sec:prop_rule}.
-The detailed architecture is described in Fig.~\ref{fig:archi}.
+PGN++ consists of 3 residual blocks, where each block consists of two \emph{node-edge} (NE) modules as shown in~\figref{fig:archi}.
+An NE module consists of a node and an edge layer, as defined in~\secref{sec:prop_rule}.
 Each of the convolutional layers in NE is followed by a batch normalization layer, a ReLU activation and a dropout.
 A residual connection is added from the block input to the block output.
 The residual blocks are preceded by a NE module and succeeded by two downstream modules - the position head and the orientation head.
-Both downstream heads contain a \emph{Squeeze and Excitation} (SE) Block \cite{Hu_2018_CVPR}, followed by one or more fully connected layers.
-The SE blocks re-calibrates the channel-wise features, following Eq.~\ref{eq:senet}.

-where $X$ and $X'$ are the input and output of the SE Block, $W_{ex} \in R^{C \times \frac{C}{d} }$ is the excitation weight, $W_{sq} \in R^{\frac{C}{d} \times C}$ is the squeeze weight and $d$ is the squeeze ratio.
+Both downstream heads contain a \emph{Squeeze and Excitation} (SE) Block~\cite{Hu_2018_CVPR}, followed by one or more fully connected layers.
+The SE blocks recalibrate the channel-wise features, $X' = X \odot \mathrm{sigmoid}(W_{ex}\mathrm{ReLU}(W_{sq}X) ) $, where $X$ and $X'$ are the input and output of the SE Block, $W_{ex} \in R^{C \times \frac{C}{d} }$ is the excitation weight, $W_{sq} \in R^{\frac{C}{d} \times C}$ is the squeeze weight, $d$ is the squeeze ratio and \SB{$C$ denotes the input channels}.
 The predicted joint positions from the position head are fed to the orientation head.
 The concatenated feature is passed to a linear layer, followed by a batch normalization, ReLU and a final linear layer, that produces the bone orientations.